Serial 1 is Newest Partner of Front Row Motorsports and Todd Gilliland. Will Debut Elton Sawyer Throwback Scheme at Darlington

 Sawyer piloted the No. 38 Ford with success in the 1997 and 1998 seasons with owner, Bob Sutton.
 Although not scoring a win, the team had numerous top-10 and top-five finishes.
 The team finished fifth in the 1998 championship- the best for Sawyer in his career.
 Now, Gilliland will bring those memories back for Sawyer by racing the Serial 1 Ford in the same livery Sawyer raced during those seasons.

-“We’re proud to begin our NASCAR partnership with Front Row Motorsports and Todd Gilliland during NASCAR’s 75th anniversary season,” said Dion Reif, Chairman and Chief Operating Officer, Serial 1.
+“We’re proud to begin our NASCAR partnership with Front Row Motorsports and Todd Gilliland during NASCAR’s 75th anniversary season.
+I have known Todd since he first started racing when he was 5 years old and I was a previous sponsor of his father David”.
+The Gilliland’s work ethic and dedication to their craft mirrors our dedicated hard-working Serial 1 Dealers said Dion Reif, Chairman and Chief Operating Officer, Serial 1.
 “It’s special to begin at the NASCAR Throwback weekend and celebrate the success of Elton Sawyer in the No. 38 Ford.
-Now, we see the success that Todd is having in his No. 38 Ford and we’re excited to build a program around him.”
+Now, we see the success that Todd is having in his No. 38 Ford, it's a reminder of how we are all stronger together, so on behalf of our independent store owners across the nation, we’re excited to use our resources and assist in building a program to support Todd and his team’s success.”